en_USEnglish

 Advertising on social networks

-Advertising on social networks, such as Facebook, Instagram, Twitter or LinkedIn, is a popular alternative to Google Ads.
-Social networks offer specific targeting options and interactive ad formats to reach your target audience effectively.
+Advertising on social media platforms such as Facebook, Instagram, Twitter, or LinkedIn is a popular alternative to Google Ads.
+Social media platforms offer specific targeting options and interactive ad formats to effectively reach your target audience.

 Native advertising

-Native advertising consists of creating ads that integrate naturally with the format of the website or application on which they are displayed.
-Native advertising offers a more discreet and personalized advertising experience, which can be perceived as less intrusive by users.
+Native advertising involves creating ads that fit naturally into the format of the website or app on which they are displayed.
+Native advertising offers a more discreet and personalized advertising experience, which may be perceived as less intrusive by users.

 Display advertising